nickfrey/BC-transit-tracker/docs/docs/02-user-manual/99-faq/switch-wifi.md

 1. Connect your Transit Tracker to a computer with a Chromium browser (Firefox and Safari do not support this process).
 2. Visit the [configurator](/configurator).
-3. Click "Prepare new device" then the "Flash Firmware" button.
-4. Select your Transit Tracker from the list.
-It will usually be listed as something like "USB JTAG/serial debug unit".
-5. Click the "Connect" button.
-6. Click "Connect to Wi-Fi" or "Change Wi-Fi".
+3. Press "Change Wi-Fi".
-7. Select your network from the list and enter its password if necessary.
+4. Follow the instructions to connect your Transit Tracker and select a new Wi-Fi network.

 ## Wi-Fi